-Ethnic programming audiences
+• Ethnic programming audiences

 The research methods used in the ethnic program fieldwork were consistent with those used for the community television and metropolitan/regional stations, although the additional component of the translator forced us to re-think some elements of the method.
 Individual stations were involved to the same extent in terms of organising the focus group.

 Individual presenters would announce the upcoming focus group on the specific program that we were studying and general announcements for the focus group would also run on the station at other appropriate times.
 Listeners were offered the opportunity to either leave their name and phone number on our general 1800 line, or if there were language issues it was necessary for them to call the station and speak to the presenter and/or a production assistant in language to register their interest in attending.
 This involvement of the actual presenter in collecting names initially caused some concern, and advice from the NEMBC indicated that this could, in some cases, cause unnecessary pressure to be put on particular community members to attend.
-It was suggested that some presenters, particularly those with a high standing in the component to the ethnic methodology which ensured the presenter was briefed on the importance of their role in simply collecting names and telephone numbers and that they were not to initiate any phone calls to community members, nor were they to pressure any audience members to attend apart from encouraging them to take the opportunity to provide feedback as all our announcements had done.
+It was suggested that some presenters, particularly those with a high standing in the community, could perhaps oblige some younger or less senior community members to attend.
+We introduced a new component to the ethnic methodology which ensured the presenter was briefed on the importance of their role in simply collecting names and telephone numbers and that they were not to initiate any phone calls to community members, nor were they to pressure any audience members to attend apart from encouraging them to take the opportunity to provide feedback as all our announcements had done.